alejandroc137/ScalarWaveEvolution/README.md

 ### **References**

-[1] G. Benomio, A. Cardenas-Avendano, F. Pretorius, and A. Sullivan, On turbulence for spacetimes with stable trapping. [arXiv:2411.17445](https://arxiv.org/abs/2411.17445)
+[1] G. Benomio, A. Cardenas-Avendano, F. Pretorius, and A. Sullivan, *On turbulence for spacetimes with stable trapping*. [arXiv:2411.17445](https://arxiv.org/abs/2411.17445)

-[2] F. Pretorius, Numerical relativity using a generalized harmonic decomposition, Class.
+[2] F. Pretorius, *Numerical relativity using a generalized harmonic decomposition*, Class.
 Quant.
 Grav.
 22, 425 (2005), [arXiv:0407110](https://arxiv.org/abs/gr-qc/0407110)